neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 ![alt text](/images/cyclegan_simpsonify/leaky_relu.png)

 ​
-This function essentially translates to: if a value is negative mulitply it by `negative_slope` otherwise do nothing. `negative_slope` is usually `0.01`, but you can vary it.
+This function essentially translates to: if a value is negative multiply it by `negative_slope` otherwise do nothing. `negative_slope` is usually `0.01`, but you can vary it.

-So `LeakyReLU` signficantly reduces the magnitude of negative values rather than sending them to `0`.
+So `LeakyReLU` significantly reduces the magnitude of negative values rather than sending them to `0`.
 But the jury is [still out](https://www.quora.com/What-are-the-advantages-of-using-Leaky-Rectified-Linear-Units-Leaky-ReLU-over-normal-ReLU-in-deep-learning/answer/Nouroz-Rahman) on whether this really works well.

 # Training

 Now we can train the model over a number of epochs.
 I've specified `10` epochs here.

-`model.optimize_parameters()` is where all the magic happens.
-It runs the loss functions, gets the gradients and updates the weights.
-By doing so it optimises the generators and the discriminators.

-The generator takes a horse and tries to generate a zebra.
-Then it runs the discriminator on the generated zebra and passes this generated zebra to the GAN loss function.
-It does the same thing for zebras.

-Then we compute the cycle consistency loss.
-So we take our fake zebra and try to turn it back into a horse.
-Then we compare this new horse to our original horse.
-We do the same for zebras.

-We analyse the combined loss which is comprised of the cycle consistency loss and the GAN loss.

-Let's train it!
+Here's the code for training:

 ```python